-Tomorrow before sunrise – on November 13, 2017 – watch for the super-close pairing of the sky’s two brightest planets, Venus and Jupiter, low in the eastern sky at dawn.
+Before the November 13, 2017 sunrise, watch for the super-close pairing of the sky’s two brightest planets, Venus and Jupiter.
+They’ll be in the sunrise direction, low in the eastern sky at dawn.
 Depending on where you live worldwide, Venus and Jupiter will come closest together on the sky’s dome on the morning of November 13 or 14.
-But Venus and Jupiter will be snuggling plenty close together on both dates – close enough to easily fit inside the same binocular field (or possibly, a single field of view in a low-powered telescope).
+They’ll be snuggling plenty close on both dates, close enough to fit easily inside the same binocular field (or possibly even a single field of view in a low-powered telescope).

 What’s more, you won’t want to miss the waning crescent moon swinging by these worlds later this week.
 See the chart below.

 Click here for an almanac to know the precise time that Venus and Jupiter rise into your sky.